jamalalikhani/Data_Science_Projects/README.md

 3. Recurrent Neural Network (RNN) with 1 NN layer inside a LSTM cell
 4. Convolutional Neural Network (CNN) with 2 Convolutional/pooling layers and 1 fully connected layer

+*mnist* are a set handwritten images of handwritten English numbers `0 to 9` in gray-scale of `28*28` resolusionin like:

 **Refrences:**
 most of the materials are taken from: